Tracardi/tracardi-api/docs/flow/actions/elastic_email_transactional_action.md

 #### ElasticEmail resource

-ElasticEmail token must be stored in Tracardis resources.
+ElasticEmail token must be stored in Tracardi's resources.
 Please remember to provide both test and production API key (token) in resource configuration.

 ElasticEmail API Tokens can be found in **settings -> SMTP & API Info** on  It is a string with random characters.